Elijer/Consultation/README.md

 ## Research/Thoughts on Achieving Your Client's Needs

-A Shopify article on creating a “Members Only Store”.
-This article mentions a few options.
+[Here is a a Shopify article on creating a “Members Only Store”](https://community.shopify.com/c/Shopify-Design/Site-access-Create-a-members-only-store/td-p/613500) This article mentions a few options.
 They mention that there is actually a very direct way to do this, but it requires Shopify Plus (which, again, costs an ongoing $2000/month).
 They also mention hiring a Shopify expert, which doesn’t sound like a bad option when you consider that you could probably find someone who has done the exact same setup already.
 You just want to make sure that they write their code in such a way that further contractors wouldn’t have a problem making modifications if the needs for the website (invariable) change somewhere down the line.

 They also mention the option of creating two separate Shopify stores.
 You may be able to tell me why this isn’t ideal, or maybe it even isn’t acceptable for some reason, but in my mind it actually has a lot of advantages that a single store would not.